 The past year was a journey of expansion and scaling up.
 Not a lot of companies in Bangladesh have had the opportunity to scale up.
 We saw that opportunity open up to us and we took it.

 Launching a business is comparatively easy.
 It wasn’t our first startup.
-However, scaling a startup and making it into a company, and turning it into a business from a product, is a different kind of challenge.
+However, scaling a startup, making it into a company, and turning it into a business from a product, is a different kind of challenge.

-All it means is that we don’t stay busy with just making plans.
-Even if the plan is not perfect, we get down on the ground and we roll with it and push it through execution.
-That way we can incorporate market feedback faster and build product or operations around how things actually work and take the path-of-least-resistance forward.
+All it means is that we don’t stay busy just making plans.
+Even if the plan is not perfect, we get down on the ground, we roll with it, and push it through execution.
+That way we can incorporate market feedback faster, build products or operations around how things actually work and take the path of least resistance forward.

 On the fourth day, they would start calling us.
 After the fifth day, they started talking to their friends about us.
 And that’s how we got initial traction.
 Instead of spending time on a lot of planning, we directly engaged in the market.